umijs/qiankun/docs/faq/README.md

 ### How to polyfill IE?

-If you want qiankun (or its dependent libraries, or your own application) to work properly in IE, you need to introduce the following polyfills at the portal at least:
+If you want qiankun (or its dependent libraries, or your own application) to work properly in IE, you need to introduce the following polyfills at the portal **at least**:

 <Alert type="info">
 What's <a href="https://developer.mozilla.org/en-US/docs/Glossary/Polyfill" target="_blank">polyfill</a>